Last Updated on

 Bang, you’ve just lost me for good.

 This is where we ALL lose a lot of visitors.
-The solution for this problem is collecting email addresses from YOUR visitors.
+The solution to this problem is collecting email addresses from YOUR visitors.
 I’m preaching email marketing and I also have a free blogging course where I collect emails from my visitors.
 In my opinion, email marketing is way better than social media marketing.
 However, it doesn’t mean you’ll have to leave social media behind… but email brings better results, here’s why:

 Email is personal, private and cheap.